Leaning Tower of Pisa: History following construction

 Between 1589 and 1592, Galileo Galilei, who lived in Pisa at the time, is said to have dropped two cannonballs of different masses from the tower to demonstrate that their speed of descent was independent of their mass, in keeping with the scientific law of free fall.
-The primary source for this is the biography Racconto istorico della vita di Galileo Galilei (Historical Account of the Life of Galileo Galilei), written by Galileo's pupil and secretary Vincenzo Viviani in 1654, but only published in 1717, long after his death.
+The primary source for this is the biography Racconto istorico della vita di Galileo Galilei (Historical Account of the Life of Galileo Galilei), written by Galileo's pupil and secretary Vincenzo Viviani in 1654, but published in 1717, long after his death.

 During World War II, the Allies suspected that the Germans were using the tower as an observation post.
 Leon Weckstein, a U.S. Army sergeant sent to confirm the presence of German troops in the tower, was impressed by the beauty of the cathedral and its campanile, and thus refrained from ordering an artillery strike, sparing it from destruction.

-Numerous efforts have been made to restore the tower to a vertical orientation or at least keep it from falling over.
+Numerous efforts have been made to restore the tower to a vertical orientation, or at least keep it from falling over.
 Most of these efforts failed; some worsened the tilt.
 On 27 February 1964, the government of Italy requested aid in preventing the tower from toppling.
 It was, however, considered important to retain the current tilt, due to the role that this element played in promoting the tourism industry of Pisa.

 Starting in 1993, 870 tonnes of lead counterweights were added, which straightened the tower slightly.

 The tower and the neighbouring cathedral, baptistery, and cemetery are included in the Piazza del Duomo UNESCO World Heritage Site, which was declared in 1987.